MultiSessionCollab: Learning User Preferences with Memory to Improve Long-Term Collaboration: Introduction

-Unlike prior memory systems that optimize for information recall, we develop long-term collaborative agents equipped with memory that learns user preferences to improve collaboration quality over time.
+Unlike prior memory systems that optimize for information recall, we develop agents that are equipped with a more user-centric memory that learn user preferences to improve collaboration quality over time.
 As shown in Figure \ref{fig:multisessioncollab}, agents reflect on interactions to identify user preference information that will be valuable for future interactions and update their memory accordingly.
 During subsequent sessions, the full memory is provided to the agent, and relevant parts are dynamically retrieved throughout the interaction to guide agent behavior towards being more preference-aligned.

-We also present a reinforcement learning (RL) framework that derives learning signals from user simulator behavior in \textsc{MultiSessionCollab} to train agents to update memory more effectively.
+We also present a reinforcement learning (RL) framework that trains agents with learning signals from user simulator behavior in \textsc{MultiSessionCollab} to update memory more effectively.
 We use Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} with an LLM-judge that rewards reflections for comprehensively capturing user preferences revealed during interaction.